7 Steps To Move On From A Toxic Relationship

 How To Move On From A Toxic Relationship

 We become more reactive, angry, or tearful.
 Unaware that this further enables their toxicity and harms our well-being.
+Because now they start blaming us for our unhappiness and reactivity.

 Try viewing your relationship from an outsider’s perspective.
 It can show you how your thoughts, instincts, and behaviors have been affected.

-You might notice that:
+You notice that:

-• you are constantly in survival mode — always on guard for the next insult or abuse.
+• You are constantly in survival mode, always on guard for the next insult or abuse.

 What to do: